publisha/publisha.github.io/pages/enhanced_eBook.md

 If we use the current method that InDesign provides for exporting the the ePUB(fixed-layout) form, then each word in the HTML is marked-up with a span tag.
 Now, actually, this is exactly what we need for read-aloud, but then we are committed to highlight every word and also analyse our audio to pick out every word.
 We will find it very difficult to change the HTML markup to tag each line instead.

-The basic principle is that each word, line or paragraph needs to relate to a time sequence within a longer audio file.
+The basic principle is that each word spoken and written needs to relate to a time sequence within a longer audio file.
 A SMIL (Synchronized Multimedia Integration Language) file is constructed so as to mirror the text that is then marked up with the appropriate tags that will tell the text on screen what to highlight as the audio plays.

 Building something like this by hand coding would be virtually impossible for the whole of the play, and would also depend on the level of granularity that you want to be highlighted; word, line, sentence, or paragraph etc.